25icecreamflavors/1course/README.md

-# Code from seminars and homework, first year in university
+# Code from seminars and homework, first year in the university